C-ORG/whitepaper/README.md

 When the _DAT_ is being created (and **only** then because once created the _DAT_ becomes immutable), the organization can decide to "pre-mint" for itself and for free a number **PM** of _FAIRs_.
 That means that, instead of having the supply of _FAIRs_ of the _DAT_ start from zero, it would start from PM.

-Pre-minting FAIRs can often make a lot of sense to the organization, be it to reward its founders, to pay its early employees, to reward its early users, etc… However, it is very important to realize that pre-creating FAIRs comes with a potentially high cost, as these "free" pre-minted _FAIRs_ represent a selling pressure on the _DAT_ as they are _FAIRs_ that got allocated "for free", without any contribution to the _DAT_ buyback reserve.
+Pre-minting FAIRs can often make a lot of sense to the organization, be it to reward its founders, to pay its early employees, to reward its early users or to secure a liquidity pool for the secondary market.

+However, it is very important to realize that pre-creating FAIRs comes with a potentially high cost, as these "free" pre-minted _FAIRs_ represent a selling pressure on the _DAT_ as they are _FAIRs_ that got allocated "for free", without any contribution to the _DAT_ "buyback" cash reserve.

 Technically speaking, it means that the greater the number of FAIR tokens that are pre-minted, the lower the sell curve will be (i.e., the _s_ slope defined previously).
 So concretely, if an organization decides to pre-mint a large number of FAIRs when setting up the DAT, it may want to be very careful not to pre-mint too many of them because it could have a significant negative impact on the risk and financial reward of investors.

 <img src="images/Introducing-Continuous10.png" width="300" title="Pre-minted FAIR pool" alt="Pre-minted FAIR pool" />

 _Impact of pre-minted tokens, everything else being equal_

+ So, as an organization, you might have good reasons to pre-mint some _FAIRs_ but beware because pre-minting too much will make your _FAIRs_ become less attractive for investors.
+A good rule here is to only pre-mint the _FAIRs_ needed before generating revenues.
+Once revenues starts rolling in, the organization will accrue _FAIRs_ naturally, through the funneling of its revenues to the _DAT_.

 <h5 id="summary">📄 Summary</h5>

-A _Continuous Organization_ is an organization that issues _FAIR securities_ by funneling part or all of its cash-flows to a specific type of smart-contract called _Decentralized Autonomous Trust_ (_DAT_).
-These _FAIR securities_ represent a claim on the _DAT_'s future cash-flows.
+A _Continuous Organization_ is an organization that issues _FAIR securities_ through a _Continuous Securities Offering_ by funneling part or all of its realized revenues to a specific type of smart-contract called _Decentralized Autonomous Trust_ (_DAT_).
+These _FAIR securities_ represent a claim on the _DAT_'s present and future cash reserve and allow investors to speculate on the revenue growth of the organization.
 The organization, its investors and, potentially, its customers interact with the _DAT_ by sending ETH or _FAIRs_ to it:

 <table>
   <tr>